danielm/uploader/README.md

 - Initialize the plugin on any HTML element such as: <code>`<div />`</code> to provide a Drag and drop area.
 - All <code>`<input type="file"/>`</code> inside the main area element will be bound too.
 - Optionally you can bind it directly to the <code>`<input />`</code>
-- Drag and drop is optional, you could build a widget to customize the regular file-upload element (check demos for this)

 ### Example Markup
 This is the simple html markup.
 The file input is optional but it provides an alternative way to select files for the user(check the online demo to se how to hide/style it)